-Based on an analysis of risks and returns, the Directors consider that the Group has one principle business segment based on; geographical location.
-The Directors consider that further segmental analysis by business segments is required, the Group's secondary business segments are oil production and investing activities.
+Based on an analysis of risks and returns, the Directors consider that the Group has one principle business segment based on geographical location.
+The Directors consider that further segmental analysis by business segment is required; the Group's secondary business segments are oil production and investing activities.
 The Directors consider that no further segmentation is appropriate.
-The Group's revenue arises only within the US and Israel.
-The profit /(loss) before taxation arises only within the UK, US and Israel.
-Net assets are only in the UK Israel, and the US.
+The Group's revenue arises within the US and Israel.
+The profit /(loss) before taxation arises within the UK, US and Israel.
+Net assets are in the UK Israel, and the US.